Guidance and Advice

 A helpline has been set up to support our most vulnerable residents affected by coronavirus self-isolation measures.

-Isle of Wight Council and voluntary networks have worked together to provide this helpline to ensure those that need assistance are supported.
+Isle of Wight Council and voluntary networks have worked together to provide this helpline to ensure those that need assistance are supported during the coronavirus pandemic.

 Protect yourselves and others.